57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 This way, when you need new fields, you can repurpose part of `_reserved` without changing the account size, keeping old accounts compatible with the new program.

-Also, when deploying a Solana program, you must set an upgrade authority (`upgrade authority`)—often the deployer wallet or a multisig.
+Also, when deploying a Solana program, you must set an upgrade authority (`upgrade authority`), which is often the deployer wallet or a multisig.
 This authority is the only entity that can update program bytecode.
 If it's compromised or removed improperly, the program could be maliciously upgraded or become immutable—so handle it with care.

 ### Authorization Models: `transferFrom` vs `transfer`